MicrosoftDocs/azure-docs/articles/data-factory/ci-cd-pattern-with-airflow.md

 Without the integration of CI/CD process, the first time you know DAG contains errors is likely when it is pushed to GitHub, synchronized with managed airflow and throws an Import Error.
 Meanwhile the other developer may unknowingly pull the faulty code from the repository, potentially leading to inefficiencies down the line.

-2**.
-Code quality improvement**:
+2. **Code quality improvement:**

 Neglecting fundamental checks like syntax verification, necessary imports, and checks for other best coding practices, can increase the likelihood of delivering subpar code.

 ## Deployment Patterns in Azure Managed Airflow:

-### Pattern 1.
-Develop data pipelines directly on Managed Airflow.
+### Pattern 1: Develop data pipelines directly on Managed Airflow.

 ### Prerequisites:

 1. **Azure subscription:** If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 Create or select an existing Data Factory in the region where the managed airflow preview is supported.

-1. **Access to GitHub Repository:** [https://github.com/join](https://github.com/join)
+2. **Access to GitHub Repository:** [https://github.com/join](https://github.com/join)

 ### Advantages:

 1. **No Local Development Environment Needed:** Managed Airflow handles the underlying infrastructure, updates, and maintenance, reducing the operational overhead of managing Airflow clusters.
 This allows you to focus on building and managing workflows rather than managing infrastructure.

-1. **Scalability:** Managed Airflow provides the ability to scale resources as needed, ensuring that your data pipelines can handle increasing workloads or bursts of activity without manual intervention.
+2. **Scalability:** Managed Airflow provides the ability to scale resources as needed, ensuring that your data pipelines can handle increasing workloads or bursts of activity without manual intervention.

-1. **Monitoring and Logging:** Managed Airflow includes Diagnostic logs and monitoring, making it easier to track the execution of your workflows, diagnose issues, and optimize performance.
+3. **Monitoring and Logging:** Managed Airflow includes Diagnostic logs and monitoring, making it easier to track the execution of your workflows, diagnose issues, and optimize performance.

-1. **Git Integration**: Managed Airflow supports Git-sync feature, allowing you to store your DAGs in Git repository, making it easier to manage changes and collaborate with the team.
+4. **Git Integration**: Managed Airflow supports Git-sync feature, allowing you to store your DAGs in Git repository, making it easier to manage changes and collaborate with the team.

 ### Workflow: